vatpac-technology/sops/docs/aerodromes/procedural/Broome.md

   <figcaption>BRM ADC Airspace</figcaption>
 </figure>

-BRM ADC is responsible for the Class D airspace `BCTA` to `A055`, as well as the Class E airspace `1200ft AGL` to `A055`, within the BRM CTR.
+BRM ADC is responsible for the Class D airspace `BCTA` to `A055`, as well as the Class E airspace `1200ft AGL` to `A055`, within 31DME BRM.

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.